Getting the source code

 - BeebASM for the BeebSCSI ROM

-Each of the parts includes a complete project file; compilation requires loading the project file in the IDE stated above and following the usual build process for the IDE.
-The AVR firmware now produces a BEEBSCSI.BIN image that is to be used to program the BeebSCSI board using the bootloader (see below) – however the BeebSCSI board must first be programmed directly using an AVR programmer (note: this is only required in order to program the bootloader – once the bootloader is in place all subsequent firmware programming does not require a dedicated programmer).
+Each of the parts includes a complete project file (where appropriate); compilation requires loading the project file in the IDE stated above and following the usual build process for the IDE.
+The AVR firmware now produces a BEEBSCSI.BIN image that is to be used to program the BeebSCSI board using the bootloader (see below) - however the BeebSCSI board must first be programmed (with the bootloader firmware) directly using an AVR programmer (note: this is only required in order to program the bootloader - once the bootloader is in place all subsequent firmware programming does not require a dedicated programmer).

 Programming a BeebSCSI board